-The raytracing is done by defining a number of photons of a given energy at the aperture of the first optical module.
-Both celestial sources (at infinity) and laboratory sources at a finite distance can be simulated.
+The raytracing is done by defining a number of photons of a given energy at the aperture of the telescope.
+Both celestial sources at infinity and laboratory sources at a finite distance can be simulated.
 Then each photon is followed through the optical system while tagging with point of mirror impact, grazing angle, outgoing direction (including scattering), and reflection coefficient.
 Finally the photons are propagated to an interception plane, usually the focal plane.